influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.4/quickstart_installation/cluster_installation.md

     rtt min/avg/max/mdev = 0.064/0.064/0.064/0.000 ms
 ```

-If there are any connectivity issues please resolve them before proceeding with the
+If there are any connectivity issues, resolve them before proceeding with the installation.
-installation.
-A healthy cluster requires that every meta node and data node can communicate with every other
-meta node and data node.
+A healthy cluster requires that every meta node and data node can communicate with every other meta node and data node.

-## Step 2: Set up the Meta Nodes
+## Step 2: Set up the meta nodes

 Perform the following steps on all three servers.

-### I. Download and Install the Meta Service
+### I. Download and install the meta dervice

 #### Ubuntu & Debian (64-bit)